jbms/beancount-import/README.md

 # Development

-For development of this package, make sure to install Beancount-import using the `python3 setup.py develop` command rather than `python3 setup.py install`.
-If you previously ran the `install` command, you can simply re-run `setup.py` with the `develop` command.
+For development of this package, make sure to install Beancount-import using the `pip install -e .` command rather than the `pip install .` command.
+If you previously ran the `pip install` command without the `-e` option, you can simply re-run the `pip install -e .` command.

 ## Testing